Updated: Aug 2024

 ⚠️The problem

-- Rosebank is a human rights issue: some of Rosebank’s vast oil profits could flow to a company that operates in illegal Israeli settlements in Palestine.
-The oil company behind Rosebank and Cambo, ****Ithaca, is majority-owned by the Delek Group, which operates in Occupied Palestinian Territory.
+- Rosebank is a human rights issue.
+Some of Rosebank’s vast oil profits could flow to a company that operates in illegal Israeli settlements in Palestine.
+The oil company behind Rosebank and Cambo, ****Ithaca Energy, is majority-owned by the Delek Group, which operates in Occupied Palestinian Territory.
 The Delek Group is expected to receive around £253 million in revenue from Rosebank.
-Delek has been listed by the UN amongst businesses that are enabling, facilitating and profiting from the construction and growth of Israeli settlements in Occupied Palestinian Territory.
-Delek also has links to the Israeli Defense Forces.
+Delek has been included by the UN in a list of businesses whose activities in the West Bank have “raised particular human rights concerns”.
+Delek also has provided fuel to the Israel Defence Forces via its subsidiary, Delek Israel, with military personnel able to refuel at hundreds of petrol stations owned by Delek Israel.

-- Rosebank is a huge environment issue: Rosebank is right next to a Marine Protected Area and threatens the endangered species that call it home.
+- Rosebank is a huge environmental issue.
+Rosebank is right next to a Marine Protected Area and threatens the endangered species that call it home.
 A major oil spill from Rosebank would have catastrophic impacts - it could reach not just the shores around Scotland and Norway but as far as the coasts of Ireland, Germany and the Netherlands.
-Loud drilling, seismic blasting and construction at Rosebank will disturb dolphins, whales and fish - potentially disrupting their behaviour and migration, and even causing deaths.
-The pipeline needed to transport (the tiny amount of) gas reserves would cut through a specially protected seabed - the Faroe-Shetland Sponge Belt.
+Loud drilling, seismic blasting and construction at Rosebank would disturb dolphins, whales and fish - potentially disrupting their behaviour and migration, and even causing deaths.
+The pipeline needed to transport its tiny amount of gas reserves would cut through a specially protected seabed - the Faroe-Shetland Sponge Belt.
 It could harm this delicate ecosystem and the extraordinary creatures like sensitive deep sea sponges and clams that can live for over 500 years - some of the oldest animals on the planet.